 When you press in your stencil, be firm but also careful not to press it too deep that the details would tear out.

-Use your edible luster dust or the liquefied mix to paint over the stencil; ensure that all the details are well covered with paint.
-Allow the edible luster dust to dry before you remove the stencil.
+Use your dust or the liquefied mix to paint over the stencil; ensure that all the details are well covered with paint.
+Allow the paint to dry before you remove the stencil.
 Then cover your cake with the designed fondant.
 You can also make fondant cut outs with the designed paste.

 You can also use this method on a cake already covered with fondant.
 In this case, you have to be careful to let the fondant dry first before pressing in the stencil.
 This is to ensure that the handling of the cake does not smudge or dent the shape.